 Ensuring the faithful details of his travels, he then relates the adventures in his own words, writes them down in ogham, bids farewell and was never seen or heard of again.
 At least not this Bran.

-Comparing a flock of birds with a ‘monstrous marvellous’ and ‘bright-winged enormous host‘, words otherwise used for warriors or an army attacking, could refer in the winding and wiggling ways of the Metrical Dindshenchus to an actual battle.
-It does seem slightly excessive to pursue invading birds, driving them back to where they may have come from and slaughter them all.
-And did not Bran’s druid lament that he ‘was not a man of little knowledge until I was defeated in battle’.
+Comparing a flock of birds with a ‘monstrous marvellous’ and ‘bright-winged enormous host‘, words otherwise used for warriors or an army attacking, could refer in the wondrous ways of the Metrical Dindshenchus to an actual battle or conflict.
+It does seem slightly excessive to pursue invading birds, driving them back to where they may have come from and committing wholescale slaughter by erasing the entire flock.
+And did not Bran’s druid lamented that he ‘was not a man of little knowledge until I was defeated in battle’.
 Two battles at Srúb Brain are mentioned in the manuscripts, one of them may actually recall the slaying and submission of people attributed with birds (eagle, raven) located within the ‘rough places of Ulster’ in the very inventive tale of The Adventurers of Conall Gulban (Echtra Conaill Gulban).
 But this one will require another post.
 Sadly, both of them are mythical but could echo a faint trace of a real battle, or battles, fought, the antagonists and cause vanished and/or merged into the dense mist of the tale telling tendency, too often perceived as our past.

-The much shorter mentioning is in The Book of Lays of Fionn (edited and translated by Eoin McNeill) where a list of battles is included in the story of The shield of Fionn (Fionn mac Cumhaill/Finn McCool):
+Another and short mentioning can be found in The Book of Lays of Fionn (edited and translated by Eoin McNeill) where a list of battles is included in the story of The shield of Fionn (Fionn mac Cumhaill/Finn McCool):

 “The battle of Carraig, the battle of Srubh Brain, and the battle of